How to Help a Loved One Caught in a Romance Scam

 Step 4: Support Financial Recovery

 Help them file fraud reports with the FTC at ReportFraud.ftc.gov and FBI IC3 at ic3.gov.
 Contact payment providers for potential reversals.
+If gift cards were used, contact the card issuer immediately — see our guide on romance scam gift cards for specific steps.
 Place fraud alerts on credit reports.
 Warn about recovery scams that target previous victims.

 Step 5: Support Emotional Recovery